 - What's Working for Bed Bug Control in Multifamily Housing - National Center for Healthy Housing

-- Bed Bugs are Back!
-An IPM Answer - Cornell University
+- What's Bugging You?
+How to Deal with Bed Bugs - Cornell University

 - Bed Bug Fact Sheet - University of Kentucky